Image Optimization

 • Using keywords: While it isn’t required that you utilize keywords on alt tags, you can.
 What’s important is to use words that accurately depict the picture to improve your ranking.

-3. Choose The Right Image Dimensions
+1. Choose The Right Image Dimensions

-Another thing that you need to keep in mind is to use the right dimensions for your images, as it has a massive impact on how the image shows up on the webpage and on social media.
+Another thing that you need to keep in mind is to use the right dimensions for your images, as it has a massive impact on how the image shows up on the webpage and social media.

 Ideally, use images that are between 1500 and 2500 pixels wide.
-That’s because images that are smaller than 1500 pixels tend to be bit blurry, low quality, or pixelated when they stretch to fill in containers, such as header banners.
+That’s because images that are smaller than 1500 pixels tend to be a bit blurry, low quality, or pixelated when they stretch to fill in containers, such as header banners.

-4. Reduce The Image File Size
+1. Reduce The Image File Size

 Large images significantly slow down your eCommerce website’s loading speed.
-Thus, creating a user experience that’s less optimal for viewers.
+Thus creating a user experience that’s less optimal for viewers.

 So, if you want a potential customer to stay with you, make sure your images don’t affect the loading times of your site.
 Not only that, but search engines also take into consideration how long a website loads as part of their ranking algorithm.